Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>(If Allow Volumetrics is on) Volume Density - Adjusts density of the global fog</li>
   <li>Allow Mesh Skinning - Turns on the ability for skinned meshes to be animated or deformed with respect to their armeture</li>
   <li>Allow Bloom - Turns on or off Bloom</li>
+  <li>Use DoF - Turns on or off Depth of Field, and its associated settings</li>
   <li>Use SVGF Denoiser - Turns on the SVGF denoiser</li>
   <li>(If SVGF Denosier is on)Atrous Kernel Size - The amount of times the SVGF denoiser runs through the Atrous kernel</li>
   <li>Use Atrous Denoiser - Turns on the Atrous denoiser(can be combined with SVGF)</li>